maxbourdarie/Path-Of-Exile-Finer-Search-Options/README.md

 *original "filter by item stats button"*
 ![](https://github.com/maxbourdarie/Path-Of-Exile-Finer-Search-Options/blob/master/images/filter-by-item-stats.png)
-*"filter by item stats" button result in the search filters*
+*result of clicking "filter by item stats" button in the search filters*
 ![](https://github.com/maxbourdarie/Path-Of-Exile-Finer-Search-Options/blob/master/images/filter-by-item-stats-result.png)

 ## After installing, by hovering on an item, you can :